 Conclusion

 Nagish’s own Live Transcribe is the first free real-time captioning app for people who are Deaf or Hard of Hearing.
-Users benefit from an ad-free experience with no limits on speech-to-text usage, enabling them to caption the world around them without restrictions.
-By integrating an external microphone, it can enhance audio quality from an increased distance, ensuring a seamless and uninterrupted flow of conversations.
+Users benefit from an ad-free experience with no limits on speech-to-text usage, enabling them to caption the world without restrictions.
+Integrating an external microphone can enhance audio quality from an increased distance, ensuring a seamless and uninterrupted flow of conversations.
 Our curated list provides affordable choices without compromising quality, allowing you to start transcribing with confidence.

 Molly Glass